KIST-CSRC/DenseSSD/README.md

 ## Reference
 Please cite us if you are using our model in your research work: <br />

-  [1] Leslie Ching Ow Tiong, Hyuk Jun Yoo, Na Yeon Kim, Kwan-Young Lee, Sang Soo Han, and Donghun Kim, “Machine vision for vial positioning detection toward the safe automation of material synthesis”, *arXiv*, 2022; (see [link](https://arxiv.org/abs/2206.07272)).
+  [1] Leslie Ching Ow Tiong, Hyuk Jun Yoo, Nayeon Kim, Kwan-Young Lee, Sang Soo Han, and Donghun Kim, “Machine vision for vial positioning detection toward the safe automation of material synthesis”, *arXiv*, 2022; (see [link](https://arxiv.org/abs/2206.07272)).